-- · Route information rules, which are used for L3 forwarding - Access Control List (ACL) rules that blacklist (or block) packets with a specific characteristic
+- Route information rules, which are used for L3 forwarding - Access Control List (ACL) rules that blacklist (or block) packets with a specific characteristic

 When packets are received from a port, the application extracts the necessary information from the TCP/IP header of the received packet and performs a lookup in the rule database to figure out whether the packets should be dropped (in the ACL range) or forwarded to desired ports.
-The initialization and run-time paths are similar to those of the L3 Forwarding Sample Application.
+The initialization and run-time paths are similar to those of the L3 forwarding application (see Chapter 10, "L3 Forwarding Sample Application" for more information).
 However, there are significant differences in the two applications.
 For example, the original L3 forwarding application uses either LPM or an exact match algorithm to perform forwarding port lookup, while this application uses the ACL library to perform both ACL and route entry lookup.
 The following sections provide more detail.